-The QR Code Scavenger Hunt is a type of game that can be built into your flat rate (Premium) guide.
+The QR Code Scavenger Hunt is a type of game that can be built into your Full Service Premium guide.

 In this game, participants search for QR codes that have been placed around the venue, building, or campus.
 When a participant finds a code, they'll scan it and reveal part of a phrase that you specify.
 A participant will complete the game by finding and scanning all of the codes, and in doing so will reveal the entire phrase.

 The QR game works best if the players receive a small reward or entry into a larger contest for completing the game.
 The competitive aspect works to make the game fun, and the potential reward provides motivation to complete the game.

 Watch this video to see how a QR Code Scavenger Hunt works for an end-user.